romchambe/transformer/README.md

-# Implementation of a transformer using PyTorch
+# Implementation of a transformer using MLX